 Aging, which often leads to a drop in sex hormone (testosterone and estrogen) levels, is a leading cause of low sexual desire.
 Women go through menopause during midlife when their ability to bear children ends.
 Men don’t experience quite the same process, but many suffer a dip in hormone levels called andropause (male menopause).

-To treat low sexual desire successfully, your Comprehensive Urology doctor needs to understand its cause.
+To low sexual desire treatment, your Comprehensive Urology doctor needs to understand its cause.
 They discuss your problem and discover how your libido has changed.
 They also do a physical exam to evaluate your general health and blood tests to check your hormone levels.

 If you have low testosterone, testosterone replacement therapy raises the levels of this vital hormone.
 Your doctor might prescribe a topical gel that you put on your skin, a patch for your skin or inside your mouth, injections, or slow-release implants.